DontBurnTrees/Writeups/TryHackMe/Bounty-Hacker/README.md

 22/tcp open  ssh
 80/tcp open  http
 ```
-- In this room the questions are providing a lot of help, I start to enumerate the port 21 using the anonymous login
+- In this room the questions are providing a lot of help, I start to enumerate the port 21 (FTP) using the anonymous login.

 ```
 ftp 10.10.10.10